 We are passionate about improving the emotional and mental wellness of children and young people.
 Our team are friendly, knowledgeable and supportive of all children and young people we work with.
 We provide strategies to help manage anxiety or low mood which are age appropriate, in settings that are community rather than hospital or clinic based.

-The Reach4Wellbeing team delivers Cognitive Behavioural Therapy (CBT) group programmes for children and young people.
-The groups are held during term time and are run in local community settings; transportation to and from the venue is the responsibility of parents/carers.
+The Reach4Wellbeing team delivers group programmes for children and young people using Cognitive Behavioural Therapy (CBT) principles.
+We aim to run our groups in your local or nearby area, they are held in community settings and tend to be during term-time; transportation to and from the venue is the responsibility of parents/carers.

 Each of the sessions are evidence based and we are able to offer the following: